Percona-Lab/percona-docstreamer/details.md

 ## Internal Workflow

-Here is a more detailed but simple explanation of the inner workings of docMongoStream for each of the 2 stages (Full Load and CDC).
+Here is a more detailed but simple explanation of the inner workings of docStreamer for each of the 2 stages (Full Load and CDC).

 ### Full Sync (Load)

 Think of the Full Sync as a massive "Divide and Conquer" operation.
-Instead of trying to read the entire database at once (which would be slow and memory-heavy), docMongoStream splits the work into tiny, manageable chunks and processes them in a pipeline.
+Instead of trying to read the entire database at once (which would be slow and memory-heavy), docStreamer splits the work into tiny, manageable chunks and processes them in a pipeline.

 1. "Divide and Conquer" (Segmentation)\
-  Before copying any data, docMongoStream looks at the collection to figure out how to split it up:
+  Before copying any data, docStreamer looks at the collection to figure out how to split it up:
-    - Find the Boundaries: docMongoStream asks the source for the very first _id (Minimum) and the very last _id (Maximum) currently in the collection.
+    - Find the Boundaries: docStreamer asks the source for the very first _id (Minimum) and the very last _id (Maximum) currently in the collection.
-    - Create Segments : docMongoStream doesn't list all documents.
+    - Create Segments : docStreamer doesn't list all documents.
 Instead, it calculates logical ranges of _ids.
 For example, if you have 1 million documents and `cloner.segment_size_docs` is 10,000, it logically creates 100 "tickets" (segments).

 2. The "Find" Logic (Read Workers)
   Several Read Workers run in parallel, grabbing those "tickets" and querying the source.